-CPD STRUCTURE: This is a unique and exciting CPD activity hosted at Toronto’s downtown Wine Academy.
-The event will involve a small, in-person, case study discussion.
+CPD STRUCTURE: This is a unique and exciting CPD activity involving a small, case study discussion.
 Participants will be asked to read over a detailed but fictitious client case prior to the event and prepare their own notes with regards to the available immigration options for this client.
 A set of preliminary questions will be provided prior to the event so that participants can prepare for the case study and guide their research.
-During the meeting, participants will have the opportunity to discuss their own ideas as the moderator poses general and specific questions.
+During the online meeting, participants will have the opportunity to discuss their own ideas as the moderator poses general and specific questions.
 At the end of the discussion, the group will come up with the best immigration strategy for the client and a list of documentation that should be included with the immigration application.
 The moderator will then summarize the group’s conclusions in line with the learning objectives of the case study.
 This CPD event is limited to 13 participants and is not part of the LPEN Annual Membership.

 CASE STUDY FACT PATTERN

 Antonio Molano is a thoroughbred horse jockey with over 15 years of horse racing experience.
 His resume encompasses over 3,000 horse race wins and over 10,000 finishes in the top 3.
 His overall career earnings are above $250 million USD and he is currently ranked in the top 5 of the 2020 North American Thoroughbred Racing Jockeys by Equibase.